Comparison · Different categories

 Frequently asked questions

-TradeZella analyzes your trading history after the session.
-Meridian monitors your behavior during the session.
+- TradeZella analyzes your trading history after the session.
+Meridian is complete risk management for NinjaTrader 8 that operates during the session: it enforces the traditional risk limits — daily loss cap, single-trade loss cap, drawdown and loss-streak cutoffs — and adds real-time behavioral detection on top.
 TradeZella will show you, after the fact, that you had a bad run of revenge trades last Thursday.
-Meridian will detect the same pattern forming on Thursday afternoon and can require a typed acknowledgment, force a countdown, or block entries before the damage compounds.
-Both products engage with trading psychology.
-They do it at opposite ends of the clock.
+Meridian will detect the same pattern forming on Thursday afternoon and can require a typed acknowledgment — with an optional countdown — or block entries before the damage compounds.
+Both products engage with trading psychology, at opposite points in the trading process.

 About Meridian